Code-Institute-Submissions/Garathd-milestone-project-3/README.md

 ```
 def test_find_questions_list(self):
 ```
-...
-Testing to see if questions exist
+...Testing to see if questions exist

 ```
 def test_counter(self):
 ```
-...
-Testing to see if the counter increments
+...Testing to see if the counter increments

 ```
 def test_set_score(self):
 ```
-...
-Testing creation of a user score
+...Testing creation of a user score

 ## Deployment